 Clearcutting is no more apt to cause erosion than selection cutting.
 Any method of timber harvest can cause erosion if done improperly.
 Erosion can be prevented by using simple guidelines called Best Management Practices, or BMPs.
-Virtually all erosion caused by timber harvest occurs where roads and skid trail cross or come too close to streams.
+Virtually all erosion caused by timber harvest occurs where roads and skid trails cross or come too close to streams.
 This is easy to avoid through using BMPs.

-Most of the harvested area retains its protective litter layer and root mat, which prevent the soil from washing and filter out sediment that washes off roads and skid trails.
+Most of the harvested area retains its protective litter layer and root mat, which prevent the soil from washing away and filter out sediment that washes off roads and skid trails.
 Research has shown that if sufficient space is left between roads and streams, and if streams are crossed properly, little sediment will enter the stream as a result of timber harvest.

 The potential for erosion is probably greater when conducting selection cutting than when clearcutting.
-More roads, landings and skid trails must be constructed over a larger area in order to remove the same volume as would be harvested from a smaller area of clearcut.
+More roads, landings, and skid trails must be constructed over a larger area in order to remove the same volume as would be harvested from a smaller area of clearcut.
 And the cutting cycle is shorter for selection cutting, which requires more frequent reentry and disturbance.

 There is some truth to this myth.
 Even with the best management, a pine stand where seedlings are planted close together may lack diversity and food for 5 to 8 years.
 But this is only one stage in the life of a pine forest.
 Properly managed, other life stages of a pine plantation can be very beneficial to wildlife.
 A pine stand can add diversity to a hardwood forest and provide better shelter for wildlife than a hardwood stand.
-And during the first 5-6 years after planting, a wide assortment of grasses, forbs, and browse provides an abundance of food for wildlife.
+And during the first 5 to 6 years after planting, a wide assortment of grasses, forbs, and browse provides an abundance of food for wildlife.
 A wide variety of animals use young pine plantations including deer, turkey, quail, hawks, and certain migratory songbirds.

-Starting at age 15 to 18, a pine stand should be thinned every 5-10 years, both to increase timber yield and quality and to benefit wildlife.
+Starting at age 15 to 18, a pine stand should be thinned every 5 to10 years, to increase timber yield and quality and to benefit wildlife.
 A lot of sunlight strikes the floor of a thinned pine forest, and this allows the growth of a variety and abundance of wildlife foods.
 Use of prescribed fire can also benefit wildlife by opening up the forest floor and allowing the growth of tender nutritious browse.